vaidehi27/react-app/README.md

 3. Checkout the code in `src/index.tsx file`(this repo) and `Shell.tsx` file from our Shell app to know how this code is connected to the Shell app.
 This is necessary to do the mounting/unmounting of the react app manually.

 4. Update `src/App.tsx` to pass the history object coming from shell to App component.
 IMP to keep track of route history.
+5. I have use react-app-rewire[https://www.npmjs.com/package/react-app-rewired] to update the webpack config without ejecting the app.
+This is require to create a build with absolute path.
+Checkout code in `config-overrides.js` file.